argoproj/argo-workflows/docs/upgrading.md

          UPDATE argo_archived_workflows SET workflowjsonb = workflow WHERE workflowjsonb IS NULL;
          ```

-    2. Once the above has completed and you're ready to proceed with the migration, run the following queries before starting the controller:
+    2. Once the above has completed and you're ready to proceed with the upgrade, run the following queries before starting the controller:

          ```sql
          BEGIN;